- Home

 BOPIS retail statistics

-Also known as click and collect, BOPIS is a hybrid approach that offers the convenience of online buying and the efficiency of in-store shopping.
+Buy online, pick up in store (BOPIS), also known as click and collect, is a hybrid approach that offers the convenience of online buying and the efficiency of in-store shopping.

 Here are retail industry statistics showing that a growing number of consumers are becoming more comfortable shopping in-store and online: